 7. And it is only right for me to think this about you all because you keep me in mind, all of you being partakers of my grace with me, both in my imprisonment and in the defense and confirmation of the gospel.

 8. God is my witness, how I long for all of you with the feelings of Jesus Christ.

 9. And this I pray, that your love might abound more and more, with sure knowledge and all discernment,

-11. filled with the fruits of righteousness which come through Jesus Christ, to the glory and praise of God.
+11.filled with fruits of righteousness which are through Jesus Christ, to the glory and praise of God.

 ¶12.
 Now, brothers, I want you to know that the things which have befallen me have actually resulted in the furtherance of the gospel,

 13.inasmuch as my imprisonment for Christ has become well-known throughout the Praetorium, and to everyone else,

 14.and most of the brothers in the Lord, persuaded by my bonds, have become much more courageous to speak the word fearlessly.